ericsfeed/react-native-navi/README.md

 ### Demonstration - Try it out

-1.
+1. See it on the web
 Web version (no native features)
 [Click here to open the website](https://ericsfeed.github.io/react-native-navi)

-2.
+2. See it in online code editor
 Expo Snack
 [Click here to open the snack](https://snack.expo.dev/@dotterpop1/github.com-ericsfeed-react-native-navi?platform=web)

+3. See it on your device

-3. Using Expo - download Expo Go from the app store, and then use this QR CODE to run the app.
+Download 'Expo Go' from the app store, and then use this QR CODE to run the app.
 This method will allow using native features like local authentication and photo upload.

 ![expo qr code](assets/qrcodeAug21.png)